hzi-bifo/RiboDetector/README.md

 RiboDetector has a very high generalization ability and is capable of detecting novel rRNA sequences (Fig. C). -->

+### FAQ
+1. What should I set for `-l` when I have reads with variable length?
+> You can set the `-l` parameter to the mean read length if you have reads with variable length.
+The mean read length can be computed with `seqkit stats`.
+This parameter tells how many bases will be used to capture the sequences patterns for classification.

+2. How does `-e` parameter work?
+What should I set (`rrna`, `norrna`, `none`, `both`)?
+> This parameter is only necessary for paired end reads.
+When setting to `rrna`, the paired read ends will be predicted as rRNA only if both ends were classified as rRNA.
+If you want to identify or remove rRNAs with high confidence, you should set it to `rrna`.
+Conversely, `norrna` will predict the read pair as nonrRNA only if both ends were classified as nonrRNA.
+This setting will only output nonrRNAs with high confidence. `both` will discard the read pairs with two ends classified inconsistently, only pairs with concordant prediction will be reported in the corresponding output. `none` will take the mean of the probabilities of both ends and decide the final prediction.
+This is also the default setting.

+3. I have very large input file but limited memory, what should I do?
+> You can set the `--chunk_size` parameter which tells how many reads the software load into memory once.

 ### Citation
 Deng ZL, Münch PC, Mreches R, McHardy AC.
 Rapid and accurate detection of ribosomal RNA sequences using deep learning. <i>Nucleic Acids Research</i>.
 2022. (https://doi.org/10.1093/nar/gkac112)